Welcome to oontz.ru, a place where stories are told through sound.

 There are two ways to explore this – through documentary audio features or, alternatively, through raw field recordings, both done by me, Vladimir Kryuchev.

 The features were broadcast by the BBC Radio 3 and YLE.
 It was nominated at the Prix Europa, Prix Marulic, HearSay, the UK International Radio Drama Festival.
-It has won the Best Multimedia Prize at the Moscow’s Vmeste Radio festival in 2011.
+It has won the Best Multimedia Prize at the Moscow’s Vmeste Radio (Vmeste Media) festival in 2011.
+In 2020 it was awarded the first prize in its Feature nomination.

 oontz.ru is based in Sergiyev Posad, a small, slow-paced, late medieval town 70 km north-east of Moscow in Russia.
 Any image search engine will provide you with numerous religious and history-related photos taken in the central part of the town.
 That is the fair reflection of what our town is, with its core part deeply rooted in Russia’s past, surrounded by lesser known semi-rural, semi-industrial quarters.